 Now I understand it is impracticable to spend half an hour delicately cleaning each brush after painting, especially if you paint regularly.
-An alternative would be to place the tips of your brushes in a bowl of water, laying as flat as possible without submerging the whole brush.
+An alternative would be to place the tips of your brushes in a bowl of water, lying as flat as possible without submerging the whole brush.
 You do not want the bristles to fold.

 When you are ready to paint again in the next few days, you can simply take them out of the water, dry them with a rag and you are good to go.

 Stain Your Canvas

 I find it much easier to paint on a stained canvas than on a glaring white canvas.
-The stain should be a very toned color - you do not want a stain which is too strong and vibrant.
+The stain should be a very toned color—you do not want a stain that is too strong and vibrant.